sydasif/my-pandoc-book/chapters/02-python-intro.md

 Perl leans towards tradition and convention and has similarities with older languages derived from classic C programming.
 On the other hand, Ruby is more progressive and filled with fresh ideas.
 Python finds its place somewhere between these two options.

 Python’s growth is evident as more development tools are implemented in Python.
 Many everyday use applications are being written in Python, and numerous scientists have abandoned expensive proprietary tools in favor of Python.

-However, despite Python’s growing popularity, there are still certain niches where Python is either absent or rarely used:

-- Low-Level Programming: For implementing highly efficient drivers or graphical engines, Python may not be the go-to choice.
-- Applications for Mobile Devices: This domain is still waiting for Python to make significant inroads.